Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--pull-request`:
   Search for GitHub pull requests containing *`text`*.
 * `--open`:
-  Search for only open GitHub pull requests
+  Search for only open GitHub pull requests.
 * `--closed`:
-  Search for only closed GitHub pull requests
+  Search for only closed GitHub pull requests.
 * `--macports`:
   Search for *`text`* in the given package manager's list.
 * `--fink`: